Gluten Free Noodles in a Creamy Coconut Peanut Sauce is an amazingly delicious meal that is easy to make, vegan and uses Tofu Shirataki Noodles.

-You’ll find Tofu Shirataki Noodles in the refrigerated section of your grocery store.
-At the market I shop at they were $1.60 a package, which is about enough for 1 person.
-They’re a lot more filling than regular noodles so you’ll find you need less than normal.
+You'll find Tofu Shirataki Noodles in the refrigerated section of your grocery store.
+At the market where I shop, they were a couple bucks a package, which is about enough for one person.
+They're a lot more filling than regular noodles so you'll find you need less than normal.

 Oh ya, about the sauce.
 It's creamy, peanut-y, coconut-y and oh so yummy.
 It's comforting.
 It'll make you want to eat a big bowl and go back for seconds.

 If you make these Gluten Free Noodles in a Creamy Peanut Sauce make sure to snap a pic and tag @theendlessmeal on Instagram so I can like and comment on your photos.
 I love seeing TEM recipes you create.